Jabala ibn al-Ayham: Life

+Fight against the Arab invasion

 In the stories of Jabala in the Islamic literature, he is figured as the last Ghassanid king and a military leader of the Byzantine Empire's Christian Arab contingent during the Muslim conquest of Syria.
 He is cited in such a capacity during the siege of Dumat al-Jandal in c.
 630, where he commands the Ghassanids and Tanukhid tribes against the Muslims, at the Battle of Yarmouk in 636, during which the Muslim Arabs routed the Byzantines and went on to conquer Syria from them.
 According to the Abbasid-era authors Ibn Ishaq, al-Waqidi, and al-Baladhuri, in Yarmouk, Jabala led 12,000 men of the Ghassanids and the other Christian tribes of Lakhm, Judham, and groups of the Quda'a tribe, such as the Balqayn and Bali.

 The Islamic literature abounds with stories of Jabala's conversion to Islam sometime after Yarmouk, then leaving Islam and taking refuge under Emperor Heraclius.
-There are different versions of the stories, but they generally have Jabala arrive to the Muslim capital at Medina with his entourage, set off for the Hajj pilgrimage with Caliph Umar, have an altercation with a lowly pilgrim whose he ultimately breaks, threaten to leave Islam, and finally make a nightly escape which ends with his relocation to Byzantine territory.
+There are different versions of the stories, but they generally have Jabala arrive to the Muslim capital at Medina with his entourage, set off for the Hajj pilgrimage with Caliph Umar, have an altercation with a lowly pilgrim whose nose he ultimately breaks, threaten to leave Islam, and finally make a nightly escape which ends with his relocation to Byzantine territory.

+Retreat into Byzantine territory

 Jabala's flight to Byzantium supposedly occurred in c.
-639 and he made the trek through Raqqa (Byzantine Callinicum) with tens of thousands of his or allied Christian Arab tribesmen, thereafter taking abode in the Khersana region of Byzantine Anatolia.
+639 and he made the trek through Raqqa (Byzantine Callinicum) with 30,000 of his or allied Christian Arab tribesmen (incl.
+Tanukhids and Iyad Arabs) and their families.
+While they were close to Baghras crossing to Cilicia, they were attacked by Maisara bin Masruq who had been dispatched by Abu Ubadayah.
+While some sources claims that the refugees were massacred, a complete annihilation is unlikely as the force of Maisara bin Masruq was much smaller and it is known that several Arabs later served Byzantium.
+The survivors thereafter taking abode in the Charsianon region of Byzantine Anatolia.
 The geographer al-Istakhri mentions the descendants of these tribesmen in that region during the 10th century.
 According to the historian Walter Kaegi, the purported flight of so many Arab tribesmen was a motivating factor for the Muslims to conquer Raqqa and Upper Mesopotamia in general, so as to prevent such nomadic exodus from the conquered lands to Byzantium; such exodus contravened caliph Umar's policy of subjugating all nomadic Arab tribes under the Caliphate's rule.
+The Byzantine emperor Nikephoros I is said to have been a descendant of Jabala.